Central, Kowloon, Sai Kung: India's 2024-26 changes for Hong Kong Indians

 Pricing model and what's included

 Our fee model is contingent, you pay nothing if we recover nothing.
-The headline is 15% of what we recover under Section 119(2)(b) condonation, applied only after the refund credit lands in your Indian bank account.
+The recovery side is success-fee based under Section 119(2)(b) condonation, applied only after the refund credit lands in your Indian bank account.
+We quote the exact percentage on the call.

-Form 10F renewal in subsequent years is a flat ₹799.
-TRC liaison with the Inland Revenue Department is ₹2,499 one-time.
-Annual NRI compliance retainer covering all 14 calendar deadlines is ₹14,999.
+Form 10F renewal in subsequent years is a low flat fee.
+TRC liaison with the Inland Revenue Department and the annual NRI compliance retainer (all 14 calendar deadlines covered) are both transparently priced, exact amounts discussed on the call.

 We don't take any product commission.
 No bank, no AMC, no insurance company pays us.
 The math we run is the math you'd run if you had time.
 That's the only thing we sell, time.